 For project summaries on our 2023 sites, please download this file: 2023 Palmetto Academy Sites

 The South Carolina Space Grant Consortium is pleased to announce the Palmetto Academy Student Program, an immersive and integrated multidisciplinary exposure and training for students with various backgrounds and career aspirations of critical importance to the National aerospace program.
 This program, aimed at undergraduate and graduate students attending colleges and universities in South Carolina, encourages student participation in order to meet the growing need by NASA for skilled science and engineering workers.
 The Palmetto Academy program is expected to contribute to NASA’s goal of developing a diverse, competitive, and globally-engaged science and engineering workforce.

 Faculty at member institutions have applied to host a Palmetto Academy site focused on one of NASA’s current research priorities.
 Students may list up to three Palmetto Academies of interest, prioritizing their choices.
 The Palmetto Academy Sites will host 10-week research opportunities that have direct relevance to NASA mission areas.
 The students will be involved in a welcome session at the beginning and then a finale ceremony at the end, constituting the tenth week.
-Students will receive a $7,500 stipend for their participation in the Palmetto Academy program.
+Students will receive a $8,000 ($7,500 + $500 housing) stipend for their participation in the Palmetto Academy program.
 As is true of all SCSGC Programs, underrepresented minority participation is encouraged.
 Student participants must perform 400 hours, or more, on the research project.
-While we do not offer housing for students, we will award you a $700-1,000 housing stipend to help offset your costs, if needed.
+While we do not offer housing for students, we will include an additional $500 within the award to offset housing expenses.
 Please work directly with your selected Palmetto Academy Faculty mentor to locate possible housing options.

 Goals and Objectives of the Palmetto Academy Program: